telfagor/ExpressionEvaluator/README.md

-# This application can calculate the result of various simple arthmetic expressions where integers can participate and operations like
+# This application can calculate the result of various simple arithmetic expressions where integers can participate and operations like
 # ()
 # +
 # -